unipartdigital/workflows_engine/docs/source/primitives.rst

 Domain param
 ************

-Set a value in the local store which is added to url of :ref:`JSONRPC <jsonrpc_task>` calls.
+Set a value in the local store which is added to the url of :ref:`JSONRPC <jsonrpc_task>` calls.

 Schema
 ------